sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 `cpanm Dist::Zilla::PluginBundle::Starter`

-Once installed, build your module again with the standard command:
+Grab a cup of coffee as the `[@Starter]` bundle may take some time installing all the modules it needs.
+When it finishes, build your module again with the standard command:

 `dzil build`